On this pageOverview

 CompletedSaveCanvas,

 Every state change in the Foldkit application starts with a Message.
-Every side effect outcome comes back as a Message.
+Every side effect (Command) outcome returns to the update function as a Message.
 Every UI component interaction flows through a Message.
-If it’s not a Message, it doesn’t happen.

 Now try to answer the same question in React.
 Since this app uses useReducer, the closest equivalent is the Action type.